IgorLadnik/NodeProcessorCommands/README.md

 <p>
 The main idea behind this project is to provide a "universal" infrastructure to a service.
-The service contains of two strictly separated parts, namely, Processor and Commands.
+The service consists of two strictly separated parts, namely, Processor and Commands.
-The processor is responsible for the service's infrastructure and provides mechanism for execution of commands.
+The processor is responsible for service infrastructure and provides mechanism for execution of commands.
 </p>
 <p>
 Processor is universal stable seldom changed part of a service.